Physics-informed neural network applied to surface-tension-driven liquid film flows: Acknowledgments

 This work was supported by JSPS KAKENHI (Grant Number JP19K04175).
-The calculations shown in the present work were executed on the SGI Rackable C2112-4GP3/C1102-GP8 (Reedbush-U/H) in the Information Technology Center, The University of Tokyo, and on the HPE SGI 8600 in the Institute of Statistical Mathematics.
+The calculations shown in the present work were executed on the SGI Rackable C2112-4GP3/C1102-GP8 (Reedbush-U/H) and the FUJITSU Supercomputer PRIMEHPC FX1000 and FUJITSU Server PRIMERGY GX2570 (Wisteira/BDEC-01) in the Information Technology Center, The University of Tokyo.
+The computational resource of the HPE SGI 8600 was supported by in the Institute of Statistical Mathematics.